 High on a hill overlooking the wine lodges stands the 16th-century Augustinian monastery of Serra do Pilar whose main features include an exquisite circular cloister and the best panoramic views of Porto and the River Douro.
 From the church’s terrace, the future Duke of Wellington planned his surprise attack on the French in 1809 during the Peninsular War.

-At Grijó, a small town located a few kilometres south of Vila Nova de Gaia, stands the Augustinian monastery of São Salvador commenced in 1574 from the designs of Francisco Velasques, a building most notable for its lovely two-storey cloister completed in 1593.
+At Grijó, a small town located a few kilometres south of Vila Nova de Gaia (located on the Google map below), stands the Augustinian monastery of São Salvador commenced in 1574 from the designs of Francisco Velasques, a building most notable for its lovely two-storey cloister completed in 1593.